SumirSeth/knowledge-base/notes/resources.md

 * [Essays · Gwern.net](https://gwern.net/) - Amazing Blog website for tech in general.
 * [MIT 6.824 Distributed Systems (Spring 2020)](https://www.youtube.com/playlist?list=PLrw6a1wE39_tb2fErI4-WkMbsvGQk9_UB) - MIT Lectures on Distributed systems.
+* [One Semester Is All You Need](https://onesemester.tech/) - A guide for various domains like ML, C/Rust, WebDev, DSA.

 ### ML / AI / DL